yleeyilin/tp/docs/UserGuide.md

 * Multiple search fields may be provided.<br>

-* Queries are case-insensitive but space-sensitive.<br>
+* Queries are case-insensitive and space-sensitive.<br>

 * Duplicate entries for the same fields are not allowed.
 For instance, `/search ; name : Janna ; name : Poochie` is not allowed.<br>